mvolkmann/blog/src/swift/SwiftCharts.md

 is not currently supported.

 The example app draws one line for male data and one line for female data.
-Toggling the "Show Area" option causes it to only shade below the male line.
+Toggling the "Show Area" option causes it to only shade below the male line due to this restriction.

 ## `RectangleMark`

-These are often used to display heat maps.
+These are used to display heat maps.

 ## `RuleMark`